SpineEventEngine/chat-bot/ENVIRONMENT.md

    For the topic, the `dead-incoming-bot-messages` [pull subscription][pull-subscription] that never expires is configured.
-   In case of an undelivered message, it could be pulled from the subscription.
+   In case of an undelivered message, it can be pulled from the subscription for the further analysis and investigation.

 3. `repository-checks` — the topic that delivers scheduled tasks to check the build state of the watched resources (see [Cloud Scheduler](#cloud-scheduler) section for details).